Frank Furness: Career

 "Of course, you don't want any pay," he said.
 To which Louis replied that ten dollars a week would be a necessary honorarium.
 "All right," said he of the glorious beard, with something scraggy on his face, that might have been a smile.
 "Come tomorrow morning for a trial, but I prophesy you won't outlast a week."
 So Louis came.
 At the end of that week Furness said, "You may stay another week," and at the end of that week Furness said, "You may stay as long as you like."
 Furness "made buildings out of his head." ...
 And Furness as a freehand draftsman was extraordinary.
 He had Louis hypnotized, especially when he drew and swore at the same time. — Louis Sullivan, The Autobiography of an Idea (1922).) and his later use of organic decorative motifs can be traced, at least in part, to Furness.
 By the beginning of 1876, Furness had broken with Hewitt, and the firm carried only his name.
 Hewitt and his brother William formed their own firm, G.W. & W.D.
 Hewitt, and became Furness's biggest competitor.
 In 1881, Furness promoted his chief draftsman, Allen Evans, to partner (Furness & Evans); and, in 1886, did the same for four other long-time employees.
 The firm continued under the name Furness, Evans & Company as late as 1932, two decades after its founder's death.

 Furness was one of the most highly paid architects of his era, and a founder of the Philadelphia Chapter of the American Institute of Architects.
 Over his 45-year career, he designed more than 600 buildings, including banks, office buildings, churches, and synagogues.
 Nearly one-third of his commissions came from railroad companies.
 As chief architect of the Reading Railroad, he designed about 130 stations and industrial buildings.
 For the Pennsylvania Railroad, he designed more than 20 structures, including the great Broad Street Station (demolished 1953) at Broad and Market Streets in Philadelphia.
 His 40 stations for the Baltimore and Ohio Railroad included the ingenious 24th Street Station (demolished 1963) beside the Chestnut Street Bridge.
 His residential buildings included numerous mansions in Philadelphia and its suburbs, especially the Philadelphia Main Line and commissioned houses at the New Jersey Shore, and in Newport, Rhode Island, Bar Harbor, Maine, Washington, D.C.; New York state, and Chicago.

-Furness broke from dogmatic adherence to European trends, and juxtaposed styles and elements in a forceful manner.
-His strong architectural will is seen in the unorthodox way he combined materials: stone, iron, glass, terra cotta, and brick.
+Furness broke from contemporary European trends, and juxtaposed styles and elements in a forceful manner.
+His architectural style is seen in the unorthodox way he combined materials: stone, iron, glass, terra cotta, and brick.
 And his straightforward use of these materials, often in innovative or technologically advanced ways, reflected Philadelphia's industrial-realist culture of the post–Civil War period.